-You are required to answer only one of the six questions.
-Make sure you have read through all the questions before starting, selecting the question you know the most about and feel the most comfortable with.
-It is important to understand that you need to answer the question fully in an essay format.
-We will discuss more about answering questions at the end of each chapter.
+You are required to answer only one of the two questions.
+Make sure you have read through both questions before starting, selecting the question you know the most about and feel the most comfortable with.
+It is important to understand that you need to answer the question fully in an essay.
+There is more advice on this in Chapter 9.